 Long before the existence of Netflix and Spotify I had already moved away from messing about with the expensive, delicate and unreliable analogue needles and tapes of vinyl, VHS and cassettes and moved over to the robust and cheap digital lasers of CDs & DVDs.
 Having made the switch to digital data on optical media copying my video and music collection to magnetic hard drives was easy.

-I mostly play my digital media using GNOME Videos and Rhythmbox on my laptop.
-I store my audio collection on 128GB MicroSD cards which I plug into my phone and my laptop.
-According to Rhythmbox I have 66GB of music: 35 days, 21 hours and 22 minutes of playing time (a big chunk of that is audio books).
+I mostly play my digital media using GNOME Showtime and Amberol.
+I store my audio collection on 128GB MicroSD cards which I plug into my laptop.

-My videos and photos don’t easily fit on a single MicroSD card so I serve those up on my LAN using minidlna.
+My videos and photos don’t easily fit on a single MicroSD card so I manage those using Kodi

 I was an early adopter of digital photography and managed my own local photo albums long before Facebook and Flickr came along.
 In 2010 I was using Flickr & Facebook but after I read this The Register article about facial recognition on Facebook and Flickr changed its Terms & Conditions so that users no longer owned the copyright of their uploaded photos I stopped using them both.
 I store a copy of my audio files and my digital photos alongside my videos and the hard drives get mirrored across four copies, one of which I keep offsite.